 Secrets to a Happy Retirement

-Most retirees will agree that not worrying about going broke or paying for medical care during retirement is important.
+Most retirees will agree that not worrying about going broke or how you’ll pay for medical care during retirement is paramount.
 Many also agree that money alone doesn’t make for a truly gratifying retirement.

-Here are some tips—related to both financial matters and things money can’t buy—that can help you make the most of your golden years.
+With these notions in mind, here are some tips—related to both financial matters and things money can’t buy—to make the most of your golden years.

-Have a shared vision for retirement with your spouse
+Share a vision for retirement with your spouse

 Thinking about where you want to live during retirement is a good start.
-U.S. News & World Report publishes an annual “Best Places to Retire” study based on various factors including taxes, affordable housing, happiness ratings, and desirability.
-This is a good place to begin if you’re unsure of where to settle during retirement.
+U.S. News & World Report publishes an annual “Best Places to Retire” study based on various factors including taxes, affordable housing, happiness ratings, and desirability: a great place to begin if you’re unsure of where to settle during retirement.

 Should you both envision brand-new environs, it’s perhaps more practical to consider renting before you buy.
-This is especially important if the location is far away from friends and family and/or you are unfamiliar with the area.
-In the worst case scenario, if you’re both unhappy in this new place, you’re well-primed to pivot more quickly and with less hassle if you don’t need to sell a home.
+This is especially important if the location is far away from friends and family and/or you’re unfamiliar with the area.
+Costs are also often more predictable when renting given necessary repairs often associated with homeownership, especially if the home is not brand new.
+In the worst-case scenario as a renter, if you both find yourselves unhappy in your new place, you’re at least well-primed to pivot quickly and with less hassle if you don’t need to sell a home.

-You should also talk through the potential scenario of retiring at different times, which can help relieve any tension before it arises.
-Basic activities—such rising in the morning at the same time (versus one spouse always sleeping in), assigning household chores, and not feeling trapped at home while your spouse works—are significant factors to help maintain a healthy marriage.
+You should also talk through the potential scenario of retiring at different times, which can help sidestep any tension before it arises.
+Basic activities—such rising in the morning at the same time (versus one spouse always sleeping in), assigning household chores, and not feeling trapped at home while your spouse works—are significant factors in maintaining a healthy, happy marriage.

 Establish a daily routine

-This newfound freedom you have, although positive, can lead to a few negative health consequences if you don’t know what you’re in for during retirement.
+The newfound freedom you’ll have, though positive, can trigger a few negative health consequences if you’re unprepared for related adjustments during retirement.

-Staying up late, waking up late, and keeping erratic eating schedules are just a few bad habits retirees can slip into if they’re not careful.
+Staying up until the wee hours, waking up late, and keeping erratic eating schedules are just a few bad habits retirees can quickly slip into if they’re not careful.
 How you start your day, for example, can set you up for success.
 One Ohio State University study found that your morning mood has the power to determine your productivity for the day.
 By establishing good morning habits and sticking to a routine, you’ll give yourself the structure you became accustomed to during your working years while still leaving time for everything you want to accomplish.

 Strengthen your relationships